kmkr/splendid-nudibranch/content.md

 Title	Common Lionfish
 Tags	egypt 2014 red-sea
 Latin	Pterois miles
+Desc	?

+Senere til en Red Lionfish:
-Desc	The only known species to blow water at prey in effort to disorient them, or get attention, and then devour it by a swift move using their extremely quick reflexes.
+Desc	The red lionfish is the only known species to blow water at prey in effort to disorient them, or get attention, and then devour it by a swift move using their extremely quick reflexes.

 DSC07389.jpg